 She wrapped up her undergrad work with a minor in business administration and an economics immersion.
 Additionally, she was a secretary and active member of the Saunders Multicultural Business Association during her second year.

 Smith also interned with SWBR, a large architecture firm in Rochester.
 There, she sharpened her time-management and collaborative skills and was exposed to invaluable looks into the steps that go into contract signings and bid processes.

 The more Smith learned, observed and was challenged, her curiosity and interest in business only heightened.

 “The different mechanics as far as the process in the design world, I think that was priceless to learn,” Smith said.
 “One of the things I learned most is really being able to interact with the different disciplines and seeing how projects work from start to finish.”

 Speaking of start-to-finish projects, Smith was a heavy contributor to a substantial undertaking — from its inception to the end — at RIT.
 In 2015, Smith and fellow interior design students Octavia Spelman and Siobhain Page had the rewarding chance to lead an ethnographic study that directed the redesign of RIT’s Writing Commons, located in the Wallace Center.
 It was a grand opportunity made possible by the interior design program and the students' ambitious attitudes.

 The trio worked with RIT interior design program director Mary Golden and then-Writing Commons director Rachel Chaffee on the evaluation and eventual enhancement of the space that provides students with writing consultations and support.
-A rendering of the redesign is on the right.
+A rendering of the redesign is below.

 Smith said they used surveys completed by the RIT community to identify the populations most utilizing the Writing Commons, and how the environment could be improved.
 The research results were presented at an Interior Design Educators Council regional conference last October in Boston while the new-and-improved area was unveiled around the same time.